-Always place ice pack over a damp cloth to protect

-your skin from an ice burn.
+Always place ice pack over a damp cloth to protect your skin from an ice burn and ensure at least 20 minutes in between applications for circulation.

 Compression: You will have a compression bandage in situ.
 Usually this is removed after 24 hours.
 Follow advice from your nursing staff.